mozzarellaV8/agora-marketplace/extraction/readme.md

 - [directory structure](#directory-structure)
 - [crawl counts](#crawl-counts) - tables of page counts by crawl date.

+Data was originally crawled and compiled by indpendent researcher Gwern and is [available here](gwern.net/Black-market archives).

 # Relevant Tags

 For extraction using `rvest`: